 When will Annual Conference be held?
-Our 2020 Annual Conference session will be held on Friday & Saturday, August 14-15, 2020.
-This is an abbreviated, two-day schedule, which will begin on Friday morning at 10:00 AM and conclude Saturday at 12:00 PM following the Ordination Service.
+Our 2020 Annual Conference session will be held online Saturday, Aug.15, 2020.
+This is an abbreviated schedule that will include a clergy session and a plenary session.

 Will it be safe to come to Annual Conference?
 The safety and health of our lay and clergy members is central to our planning of the 2020 Annual Conference.
-We have shortened the session to Friday and Saturday to limit possible exposure.
-We will work with the venue to make sure that facilities and fixtures are sanitized and clean.
-We will ask members to refrain from physical contact, including shaking hands.
-We are providing all Conference materials electronically, so members do not have to exchange papers.
-Finally, we will be paying close attention and fully implementing community health policies and suggestions to keep our members as safe as possible.
-If you feel that you cannot safely participate, please be in contact with either your local church, for lay local church members, or your District Superintendent, for clergy and lay at-large or equalization members.
+We determined that the crowd limitations would preclude us from being able to gather as a single, in-person gathering.
+If you feel that you cannot safely participate at one of the remote locations or log in from home via computer, please be in contact with either your local church, for lay local church members, or your District Superintendent, for clergy and lay at-large or equalization members.

 When will registration open?
 Registration will open June 1 on our Conference website www.igrc.org/ac2020registration.